Oh my… New York!

 Rockefeller Center (Top of the Rock)

-You may have heard about the Rockefeller Center’s famous Christmas tree lighting.
-But even if you are not in the city during Christmas, the Top of the Rock is another popular observation deck in Manhattan.
-To me, the location may not be as iconic as the Empire state building, but it offers a less obstructed view of the Central Park in the North, a better view of the illuminated Times Square below, and a stunning view of the Manhattan skyline in the South.
+If you are not in New York to celebrate Christmas, get on top of the Rock as in turn it offers a perfect view of manhattan’s skyline, with the ESB included this time 🙂 To me, the location may not be as iconic as the Empire state building, but it offers a less obstructed view of Central Park in the North, a better view of the illuminated Times Square below, and a stunning view of the Manhattan skyline in the South.

 Grand Central Terminal

 The Grand Central Terminal is a prominent train station with 44 underground platforms, which are more than any other railroad station in the world.